 Like most rare breeds, the Chartreux can be expensive.
 There aren’t many catteries out there that specialize in this breed, especially outside of France.
 These cats are so rare that all kittens must follow particular naming guidelines to encode their birth year.
 It isn’t easy to find basic information about this breed outside of the French language.

 Many people who seek out these cats do so due to their tranquil nature.
 They rarely meow and cry.
 Some are even considered mute, though not medically speaking.
-They can make noises.
-They don’t.
+They can make noises; they just don’t.
 Their short hair is very thick and fluffy, which also makes them quite cuddly.

 After adoption, these cats usually don’t cost more than any other breed.
 They require about the same care and aren’t particularly prone to any health problems.
 Their vet bills usually aren’t higher, and they can thrive on the same commercial food that most cats eat.
+A Chartreux cat can cost $50-$300 if you adopt one or $750- $2,000 if you buy one from a reputable breeder.
 The main problem is simply finding one of these cats to purchase.

 Bringing Home a New Chartreux Cat: One-Time Costs

 Like all cats, there are a few basic supplies that you should have ready when you finally bring your kitten home.
 For instance, you’ll need things like a cat bed and litterbox.
 Luckily, you won’t have to re-purchase these items very often, so you can typically afford to spend more on higher-quality items.
 Doing so can save you money in the future, as higher-quality items often need to be replaced less often.

 The greatest difficulty with this breed is finding a kitten to purchase, though.
 They are exceedingly rare and not common in the United States at all.
 You may need to import one from France, which will only add money to the overall cost of the kitten.